 - Fish present: Northern pike, black crappie, and bluegill common.
 Yellow perch, walleye and largemouth bass present.

-- View complete Cedar Lake regulations at DNR
+- View Cedar Lake fishing regulations on DNR website

 - Open All Year

 - Panfish: Daily bag limit 25.
 No min length.

 - Catfish: Daily bag limit 10.
 No min length.

 - Motor Trolling is allowed with up to 3 hooks, baits, or lures, per angler.

 - Consumption Advisory: General Manitowoc County/Mercury.
 Click here.

 |Summary of DNR Species Sampling (2016)|